melanievillela/Burger-Ordering-System/README.md

 # Burger-Ordering-System

 !
-Only compatible with Chrome currently.
-Need to create compatibilty for Firefox and Explorer.
+Create compatibilty with Firefox and IE.